AmineDjeghri/awesome-os-setup/docs/shortcuts_and_apps_setup.md

 ## 1.7.
 Obsidian (All platforms)
 - Install the community plugins: TBD
 - Install the community themes: TBD
+- Sync : use google drive ou github to sync the repositories remotely.
+ - Git : if you are on windows.
+Install git on windows (powershell : 'winget install git.git').
+Restart obsidian and then you can push the changes with these buttons : 'stage all' then 'commit' then 'push'

 ## 1.8.
 PyCharm (All platforms)